nytimes/kyt/README.md

 kyt allows you to specify options in a kyt.config file.
 See [here](https://github.com/nytm/wf-kyt/kytConfig.md) for instructions.

-kyt uses webpack to compile project code and run tests.
+kyt uses Webpack to compile project code and run tests.
-See the list of supported functionality [here](/config/webpackConfig.md)
+See the list of [supported functionality](/config/webpackConfig.md) or our [recipes](/Recipes.md) for easy config extension

 ## starter-kyts